-Read on, these TOP 5 Tips when carrying "monetary instruments" above $10,000 can save you a U.S. Customs Seizure Case.
+Do you intend to carry currency when traveling internationally?
+Read on, these TOP 5 Tips when carrying “Currency” above $10,000 can save you a U.S. Customs Seizure Case.

 If you travel often, read on, you’ll be glad you did.
 When was the last time you had the ability to go through security WITH YOUR SHOES ON?
 Without taking out your laptop?
 WITH your jacket on?
 Without having to take out your liquids?
 If this appeals to you, which it definitely did for me, you’ll be pleased to know the Transportation Security Administration (TSA) is partnering with U.S. Customs and Border Protection (CBP) for TSA Pre-Check, an initiative that allows eligible passengers to qualify for expedited screening at participating airports.

 I read a fascinating article entitled “HOMELAND SECURITY HASN’T MADE US SAFER” in the January/February issue of Foreign Policy magazine.
 The article criticized the massive spending of time and money by the U.S. Department of Homeland Security.
 Ms. Applebaum aimed her barbs right at the Transportation Security Administration (TSA) with the comment: “AS FOR THE TSA, I AM NOT AWARE OF A SINGLE BOMBER OR BOMB PLOT STOPPED BY ITS TIME-WASTING PROCEDURES.”
 Is Ms. Applebaum stating something we all know already, is ignorant of the truth, or somewhere in between?

 I have traveled way too much recently, and thought I would help you out with some simple test questions to identify if you too are a road warrior who needs a break.
 If more than 5 of the below 10 test sample comments seem all too familiar, I recommend you slow down or go home.
 Enjoy this blog post, and let me know the results of the test questions for you.